When doing any sort of tensor/array computation in python (via numpy,

 1import numpy as np2from numpy.typing import NDArray3from typing import Tuple, TypeVar, Literal45# Generic dimension sizes types6T1 = TypeVar("T1", bound=int)7T2 = TypeVar("T2", bound=int)8T3 = TypeVar("T3", bound=int)910# Dimension types represented as typles11Shape = Tuple12Shape1D = Shape[T1]13Shape2D = Shape[T1, T2]14Shape3D = Shape[T1, T2, T3]15ShapeND = Shape[T1, ...]16ShapeNDType = TypeVar("ShapeNDType", bound=ShapeND)1718def rand_normal_matrix(shape: ShapeNDType) -> NDArray[ShapeNDType, np.float64]:19 """Return a random ND normal matrix."""20 return np.random.standard_normal(size=shape)2122# Yay correctly typed 2x2x2 cube!23LENGTH = Literal[2]24cube: NDArray[Shape3D[LENGTH, LENGTH, LENGTH], np.float64] = rand_normal_matrix((2,2,2))25print(cube)2627SIDE = Literal[4]2829# Uh oh the shapes won't match!30square: NDArray[Shape2D[SIDE, SIDE], np.float64] = rand_normal_matrix((3,3))31print(square)

-Notice here there are no assert
+Notice here there are no assert statements.
+And instead of several comments

 about shape, we indicate shape in the type hint.

-Now while this code is "runnable", pyright
+Now while this code is "runnable", pyright will tell us something else:

 1py -m pyright bad_shape_typing.py --lib